Vandalism posing as art?

 And that is the problem with graffiti — it is “unauthorized”, as the dictionary says, and it destroys someone's property.
 It is a crime, like stealing, because it steals the property owner's right to have their own property look clean and nice.
-And it makes repairs costly for the property owner; graffiti scribblers never offer to pay the cost of repairing their destruction, which may cost thousands of dollars.
+And it makes repairs costly for the property owner; graffiti scribblers never offer to pay the cost of repairing their destruction, which may cost the property owners thousands of dollars to repair or replace.

 “I will never do it again”

 Some authorities are cracking down hard on graffiti vandals.
-A teenage girl with no criminal history was sentenced to 3 months jail in February 2009 for writing her nickname on the wall of a cafe in Sydney, Australia.
+A teenage girl with no criminal history was sentenced to 3 months jail for writing her nickname on the wall of a cafe in Sydney, Australia.

 Cheyane Back wept as she was sentenced to 3 months fulltime custody for scrawling on the public wall at Sydney's Hyde Park Cafe.
 Shaken by the threat of being behind bars, she vowed never to paint her graffiti signature or anything else on public property again.